SAYALIhate/HelloWorld/README.md

-Hello World repository for gitHub Tutorial
+Hello World repository for GitHub Tutorial
+This is an example repository for Git Tutorial